-Welcome to the world’s first comprehensive guide to CPL for owners, veterinary professionals and complimentary therapists in the equine industry.
+Welcome to the world’s first comprehensive guide to CPL and associated conditions, for owners, veterinary professionals and complimentary therapists in the equine industry.

 What is CPL?

-These horses are also prone to chronic thrush which can be treatment-resistant and can develop laminitis.
+These horses are also prone to chronic thrush which can appear to be treatment-resistant and they may also develop laminitis.
+It would be fair to say that many CPL horses live with a low-grade inflammation in the hooves.

 It is important to note that feathered horses, especially with CPL, are prone to hyperkeratosis (an over-production of keratin) which causes skin crusts on which feather mites feed.
 Left untreated these mites can cause scarring and damage to the delicate tissue and superficial lymph vessels and as such must be recognised as one of the major triggers of CPL.